Masques Block (Magic: The Gathering): Keywords and mechanics

 In Nemesis, new Rebels, Mercenaries, and Spellshapers were added to the Mercadian Masques repertoire.
 The Flowstone creatures, originally introduced in Stronghold had another showing.
 Nemesis introduced the Fading mechanic, which had creatures enter the battlefield with X counters on it, but be placed into the graveyard after X turns.
 It again experiments with spells with a non-mana costs.

 The main theme and mechanic of Prophecy was lands; specifically, whether lands were untapped or not.
 Many of its cards required sacrificing lands.
 Similarly, the Rhystic cards gave the player an advantage if no other players paid a certain amount of mana.
 Prophecy introduced no keyword mechanics.

 Reception

 For years after its release, Mercadian Masques was considered to be an underpowered set.
 Reportedly, the designers were extremely gun-shy following the runaway power of the Artifacts Cycle, which had led to many banned cards.
-In response to the experience with the Artifacts Cycle, the developers of Mercadian Masques reduced the power of the set, resulting in a set that in its time was considered to be weak; the same phenomenon would take place between the latter-day Mirrodin block and Kamigawa blocks.
+In response to the experience with the Artifacts Cycle, the developers of Mercadian Masques reduced the power of the set, resulting in a set that in its time was considered to be weak; the same phenomenon occurred with the later Mirrodin and Kamigawa blocks.